threatexpress/domainhunter/README.md

 ## Features

-- Retrieve specified number of recently expired and deleted domains (.com, .net, .org primarily) from ExpiredDomains.net
+- Retrieve specified number of recently expired and deleted domains (.com, .net, .org) from ExpiredDomains.net
 - Retrieve available domains based on keyword search from ExpiredDomains.net
 - Perform reputation checks against the Symantec WebPulse Site Review (BlueCoat), IBM x-Force, Cisco Talos, Google SafeBrowsing, and PhishTank services
-- Sort results by domain age (if known)
+- Sort results by domain age (if known) and filter for reputation
 - Text-based table and HTML report output with links to reputation sources and Archive.org entry

 ## Installation